lumary2553-lgtm/markdoc-starter/pages/APIs/MGAClaimsAPI/index.md

 ### `/api/v1/claims`

 #### GET
-Retrieves claims for a specific practice within a time range
+Get claims for a practice within a time range

 **Security**
 * `jwtToken`: [ ]